 Georgios S. Stamatakos: Prompted by the great quantitative discoveries in biology and other physical sciences made before 2000, as well as by the tremendous unmet needs of medicine, I felt it was high time for medicine itself to be metamorphosed into an exact quantitative scientific discipline with parsimonious overarching mathematical principles, methods, models and in-silico simulations - in other words, simulations on the computer - pretty much like conventional physics.

 Such an approach would have been directly applicable to the natural phenomena involving the living matter of patients before, during and after medical interventions.
 The development and the personalized parametrization of medical simulators - digital twins - such as the proposed oncosimulator,1 which would have been based on the previously mentioned conceptual and algorithmic components,The content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.